 Q: What do you like most about your job?

 A: The fact that this is my job.
 Im extremely grateful I'm able to wake up and do what I love for a living.
-Being able to translate artists ideas to the real world.
+Helping clients bring their art to life, art that they can share to world.

 Q: What was your career path?
 How long have you been doing this?

 A: So I started working with audio production in 2008.
 I was 10 years old and I plugged an Xbox 360 USB RockBand mic into my moms computer and opened the computer settings.
 It's been my only focus and interest for the past 12 years of my life.
 I've only ever done music.
 All through middle and high school I was in band, playing trombone, French horn and mellophone.
 I started playing guitar at a very young age then soon after, picked up piano.
 I attended ACM@UCO here in Oklahoma City, OK.

 A: Could be warm and colorful, could be as transparent as glass.
 Regardless, I aim do what is best for the song.
 I do love tube saturation and harmonics though, even if in small amounts.